iterative/ldb-resources/documentation/Command-summary.md

 3. `object_path` - any valid *fs* path NOT registered with `ADD-STORAGE`.
 The path can be fully qualified (down to objects), or reference a folder.
 When `ADD` is called on unregistered fs path, it expects annotations in default format and works in the following way:

   * If `object_path` is the workspace:
-      -  `ADD` will process updated annotations even without the paired data objects (see `INSTANTIATE --annotations-only`)
+      -  `ADD` will process updated annotations even without paired data objects (see `INSTANTIATE --annotations-only`)
       -  `ADD` will ignore "preview" data objects (see `INSTANTIATE --preview`)

 *Use case:*